iamkk25/Stopwatch/README.md

 ### I created another stopwatch. but that solution has some issues with eventlisteners.

 This solution work fine without causing error.

+Also, I'm using progress bar here just for learning progress to know how to use it in JavaScript.